jasonsbarr/functional/README.md

 - All monadic types have a fluent interface that lets you chain methods like a boss
 - A Future type to represent asynchronous computations without some of the pitfalls of Promises
 - Lightweight, immutable Records
+- A Nil collection type that represents the empty List and lets you use the collection interface without having to worry about whether a value exists

 ## Roadmap features